rajeshpandey2053/Assignment_GrowByData/README.md

 4. The solution is in Q4section1.py

-5. The following creates both the database myNewDatabase and the collection myCollection during the insertOne() operation use project db.requests.insertOne(
+5. The following creates both the database project and the collection requests during the insertOne() operation use project db.requests.insertOne(
    { name: "Rajesh", Rollno: 100, hobby: ["dancing","singing"] }